 Our student mentor support system is geared to help not only recent school leavers but students of various ages and from all different backgrounds.

-For further information please see our detailed guide to what studying with us costs and the help that's available to pay for it.
+For further information please see our fees and funding pages to what studying with us costs and the help that's available to pay for it.

 Should you have any questions about what support you might be eligible for please contact our enquiries team on firstname.lastname@example.org

 There is also a Staffordshire University mature student support group on Facebook.
-Please note that the Mature Student Network is independently managed by students; Staffordshire University is not responsible for this external site.
+Please note that the Mature Student Network is independently managed by students; Staffordshire University is not responsible for this external site and content.